You may be eligible to receive a merit scholarship from UB.

 Full-time students beginning class in the fall semester who have a GPA of 3.5 or greater and are admitted on or before April 15 may be considered for an additional $1,000 scholarship.

-Half-time students with a GPA of 2.5 or greater may receive $500 per academic year when enrolled in at least 6 credits.
+Half-time students with a GPA of 2.5 or greater may receive up to $600 per academic year when enrolled in at least 6 credits.

 To qualify for a UB merit scholarship, click here.

 The Wilson Presidential Scholarship is available to new transfer students entering UB who are seeking their first bachelor’s degree with at least 60 credits.
 Students must have a cumulative transfer GPA of 3.5 or higher when entering.
 The Wilson Presidential Scholarship covers 100% of in-state tuition.
 The scholarship is automatically renewable for four semesters of enrollment (excluding summer) if a GPA of 3.25 is maintained at UB.

 There are two ways to apply for the scholarship: